nathan-smeal/cs7641/lessons/ml_p1_lesson_04_instance_based_learning.md

 Applies in all of ML and not just k-NN.

 Distance function weighted on the dimensionality may be a solution.
+(Less important dimensionality will have a lighter weight)

 Some other points
 -----------------